There are many terms used when talking about a fit-out which can be confusing for those not involved in the commercial fit-out sector.

 The cat a fit out may be undertaken wholly or partially by the developer or landlord, depending on how complex the tenant’s requirements are.

 A 'cat b' fit out is the most common interpretation of fit out and is undertaken by the tenant.
 This is where you get to make the new office space your own.

-Here at Trevor Blake, we provide shell and core, cat a and cat b fit outs and work closely with our clients, whether developer. landlord or end-user to create a high functioning space.
+Here at Trevor Blake Fit Out, we provide shell and core, cat a and cat b fit outs and work closely with our clients, whether you're a developer, landlord or end-user to create a high functioning space.